Brand positioning with employee generated content

 The reason is simple: people trust people more than brands.

-Amid the pandemic, remote content production surged, which forced businesses to rally their teams and create content from a distance.
-To no surprise, 72.2% of marketers reported more responsibilities in 2020 than in 2019.
-To alleviate the challenges that come with content production – including time, budget, and team size – brands will increasingly focus on employee advocacy and employee-generated content (EGC).
+Amid the pandemic, remote content production surged, forcing businesses to rally their teams and create content from a distance.
+Unsurprisingly, 72.2% of marketers reported more responsibilities in 2020 than in 2019.

 What is employee-generated content (EGC)?

-In fact, social media platforms – like TikTok, Twitter, and Instagram – are redefining what influencer marketing truly means.
-Competing algorithms, artificial intelligence, in-app editing, live streaming, and shoppable features are all making it easier for the average person to create and consume content.
-As social media continues to weave itself into the daily life of consumers, companies must find opportunities to do the same.
+As social media continues to weave into consumers’ daily lives, companies must find opportunities to do the same.
 They need to turn their most loyal fans, customers, and employees into advocates for their brand.

 “It goes beyond employee advocacy, which involves asking your employees to share company blog posts on their personal social media channels,” says Michael Fulwiler of BrandStreet.
 “It’s about empowering your employees to build their personal brands on social media by sharing their thoughts, opinions, and learnings.”